acli/Coursera-subtitles/HCI/Lecture_10.2b_Running_web_experiments.markdown

 However, this difference, which is below your conscious level, increases the number of query per user by 0.9% and the number of ad clicks per user increases 3%.
-At the scale that Microsoft and the other large search carriers operate, this is a *huge* change.
+At the scale that Microsoft and the other large search [carriers] operate, this is a *huge* change.
+And I think this is a nice example of how, in general, the giant scale of experiments that you can conduct on the web makes small but consequential differences detectable — things which we’d never see in the lab you can now investigate.
+Also, it’s an example of how changes which are too small to matter for a couple of people — if you are building search results for 10 users, a 0.9% change might not be something you’d